 The model animal strain was selected from SPF-grade SD rats, healthy, male, weighing 250g-300g, and provided by Shanghai Southern Model Biotechnology Development Co.
 The experimental groups were divided into normal control group, AD model group, positive drug group, test drug group 1, test drug group 2, and test drug group 3, a total of six groups, with 8 to 11 animals in each group.

 Except for the normal control group, β-amyloid (specifically Aβ1-40, purchased from Sigma) injection into the hippocampus was used to induce rats as AD rats in a modeling approach.
-Specifically, the rats were anesthetized by intraperitoneal injection of 10% chloral hydrate solution at a dosage of 4.5 ml/kg.
+Specifically, the rats were anesthetized by intraperitoneal injection of 10% chloral hydrate solution at a 4.5 ml/kg dosage.
 SD rats were all anesthetized by intraperitoneal injection of 1% sodium pentobarbital 40 μg/g, followed by fixation on a brain stereotaxic apparatus after anesthesia.
 According to the brain stereotaxic atlas of rats, the zero starting point was bregma, the puncture point was 3.5 mm after bregma, the right side of the midline was opened by 2 mm, and then the skull was drilled with a dental drill, and a microinjector was used to inject 10 μg (1 μL) each of Aβ1-40 into the CA1 area of the hippocampus bilaterally at a slow and uniform rate, and the needle was left for 5 min.
 After 7 d of post-modeling recovery, gavage feeding was started with saline in the normal control group and AD model group, meperidine hydrochloride 3 mg/kg/d in the positive drug group, β-nicotinamide mononucleotide 8 mg/kg/d in the test drug group 1, and L-α-glycerophosphorylcholine 10 mg/kg/d in the test drug group 2.
 10 mg/kg/d, subject group 3 gavaged β-nicotinamide mononucleotide 8 mg/kg/d and L-α-glycerophosphorylcholine 10 mg/kg/d, and immediately after 21 days of continuous administration, the following four days of behavioral tests were performed.

 Example 2 Behavioral assay – Morris water maze model test